 The club offers a tasting glass and tasting journal when you initially sign up (which is cool!).
 On a monthly basis, you get a full-sized bottle of whisky, along with information about it and tasting notes.

 As clubs go, this one isn’t awful and you’re getting a decent amount for your money.
-Even so, there isn’t all that much detail on the website and it is a fairly basic WordPress site.
+Even so, there isn’t all that much detail on the website and it is a fairly basic WordPress site (there are also a few issues with formatting and spelling).
 With so many clubs out there, why take the risk?

 Set Period Clubs